Policy: Policy 7-5-5: Institutional Student Fee Policy Date Adopted: Apr 10, 2009

 4. Not charging an approved fee is possible if alternative funding becomes available.

-5. This policy applies to courses for which regular tuition and student fees charged, and is not intended to control course fees charged for distance education, workforce services, or other self-support classes.
+5. This policy applies to courses for which regular tuition is charged, and is not intended to control course fees charged for distance education, workforce services, or other self-support classes.

 6. The appropriate director, dean, and/or vice president monitors expenditures and balances from fee accounts.
-College oversight of fee balances will be the responsibility of the vice president of finance and administrative services.
+College oversight of fee balances will be the responsibility of the Chief Financial Officer.
 As warranted, fee adjustments, including reductions, may be implemented.

 Section 2: Definition and Use of Course Fee Revenue